IHE/EMS-Overall/input/pagecontent/index.md

-The overall flow includes an Ambulance representing all of the EMS community, Health Information Exhange representing the infrastructure supporting Interoperability accross a Community, and a Hospital representing a Care Service delivery organization.
+The overall flow includes an Ambulance representing all of the EMS community, Health Information Exchange representing the infrastructure supporting Interoperability across a Community, and a Hospital representing a Care Service delivery organization.
 The use of "Ambulance" or "Hospital" is not intended to constrain broader understanding of these concepts.

 <div>
 {%include ActorsAndTransactions.svg%}